-The tour is 18 days in duration including international flights.
-Please note due to flight schedules passengers may arrive/depart on Day 2.
+The tour is 14 days in duration including international flights.
+Due to flight schedules passengers may arrive/depart on Day 2.

-Travellers booked on 'Land Only, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
+Travellers booked on Land Only, the price includes visa fees and your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to reservations.
-Join the tour on Day 1 in Shanghai and end the tour on Day 17 in Beijing.
+Join the tour on Day 1 in Shanghai and end the tour on Day 13 in Beijing.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.